 – Required purchases (texts and supplies)

-– Space for names and telephone numbers of at least two classmates
+– Optional: Space for names and telephone numbers of at least two classmates

-- Ask students to fill this in on the first day – this connects them with others in the class, gives them someone to contact about questions, and starts to build a community in the classroom.
+- You can ask students to fill this in on the first day – this connects them with others in the class, gives them someone to contact about questions, and starts to build a community in the classroom.

 About the Course